AlessandroGuazzo/Deep-Learning-for-PET-Imaging/Denoising/Encoder-Decoder/README.txt

 ED3Layers75k75VN.tar -> A .tar file with the parameters and the optimizer state of a 3 Layers denoising Encoder-Decoder trained with 3 checkpoints

 2D-ED3LayersResultsEvaluationVariableNoise.ipynb -> A jupyter notebook to evaluate a 3 Layers denoising Encoder-Decoder results

+IQphantom.sino.mnc -> A file containing direct sinograms obtained from a miniPET measure